Back to top

 What is the County’s policy regarding water fund transfers?

 Cobb County Policy allows for up to 10 percent of prior year water fund revenues to be transferred, annually, into the general fund.
 The General Fund includes the operating costs of County services such as police, parks and recreation and libraries.
-This fiscal strategy ensures a diverse general fund revenue stream that minimizes potential risk should the economy ever take a downturn.
+This fiscal strategy ensures a diverse General Fund revenue stream that minimizes potential risk should the economy ever take a downturn.

 What is the County’s policy regarding operating reserves?